 What about worming and vaccinations?

 Our puppies worming schedule is 2, 3, 4, 6, 8, 12, and 16 weeks of age.
 Worming a puppy is just as important as vaccinating them.
 Intestinal worms can cause the death of a puppy very quickly.
 Our pups are given their first puppy vaccination at 6 weeks old.
 You'll be given a health record listing the worming dates and vaccine dates of your puppy.
 You will want to follow through with additional puppy shots at 9, 12 & 16 weeks of age.
 It's very important for you to know that puppies are not fully immunized to their greatest potential until they've completed their series of puppy shot.
 It is inadvisable to have your new pup around strange dogs until then.
 Be careful when walking your puppy and avoid other dog feces during this time.
 Please do not take your new puppy to dog parks or pet stores till it's safe to do so.
-You can, however, socialize your puppy with friends and family as long as they are up to date on vaccinations and worming!
+You can, however, socialize your puppy with pets of friends and family as long as they are up to date on vaccinations and worming!

 Do you have a health guarantee?

-Yes, we have a 2 year health guarantee.
+Yes, we have a 2-year health guarantee.